ThundeRatz/STM32RF24/README.md

 ![nRF24L01 Module's Pinout](./assets/img/nrf24l01_pinout.png)

-The module uses SPI (Serial Protocol Interface) to communicate with the microcontroller (to learn more about SPI, I recommend this article [here](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi/all) from Sparkfun), so four pins are required for this communication, SCK, MISO, MOSI and CSN.
+The module uses SPI (Serial Protocol Interface) to communicate with the microcontroller (to learn more about SPI, we recommend this article [here](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi/all) from Sparkfun), so four pins are required for this communication, SCK, MISO, MOSI and CSN.
 The CSN is a GPIO pin, while the others are dedicated pins.

 In addition, a GPIO pin connected to the CE (Chip Enable) is needed, which is used to control the module, enabling the transition between the states of the module's finite state machine.